kesfrance/R-Programming-and-data-science-John-Hopkins/README.md

 This repo will be updated every now and then, as i have a number of scripts more to add.

-I would want to document them properly before i put them up but i ma very bussy at the moment
+I would want to document them properly before i put them up.

 I will also add more scripts when I complete more courses in the series.